 Grocery shopping usually isn’t at the top of anyone’s list of fun activities.
-For people with diabetes it can seem especially overwhelming – The carbohydrates!
+For diabetics, it can seem especially overwhelming.
+The carbohydrates!
 The sugar!
 Making healthy choices!
 But with a little planning, grocery shopping can be a very effective tool in meeting goals, from managing blood sugar levels to losing weight.

 Successful grocery shopping is about focusing on what’s healthy, nutritious and tasty, so you’ll actually enjoy eating it.
 Diabetes educators can help people with diabetes make informed choices by explaining how different types of foods affect your diabetes, and sharing strategies about how to approach grocery shopping so it can help you meet your goals.
 They recommend starting with these tips: